 Miniature Goldendoodles are active dogs, therefore they are happiest when they are moving.
 Exercise can be in the form of daily walks twice a day and fun games of fetch or tug of war a couple times a day.

-They do best in active homes where someone is around to pay attention to them.
+They do best in active homes where someone is around throughout the day.
 Golden Doodles that do not get enough exercise or are left alone for long periods of time can become destructive or bark excessively.

 11. What are the health issues with a Mini Goldendoodle?

 Miniature Goldendoodles are an overall healthy breed but they can develop health conditions that are common to both the Golden Retriever and Poodle.

 Your best chance of having a healthy dog is by getting them from a reputable breeder that does complete genetic health testing on their breeding dogs.

 Breeders that leave things up for chance may not know that they are breeding diseases into the dogs.

 Goldendoodle health concerns include: